Irene Tinagli

 Irene Tinagli (born 16 April 1974) is an Italian politician and economist.
 She has served as a Member of the European Parliament (MEP) since 2019.
 During the Ninth European Parliament (2019-2024), she was chair of the European Parliament Committee on Economic and Monetary Affairs.

 Early life and education

-Tinagli earned a Master's degree in Public Policy from Carnegie Mellon University in 2002 with the support of a Fulbright grant.
+Tinagli was born in Empoli.
+She earned a Master's degree in Public Policy from Carnegie Mellon University in 2002 with the support of a Fulbright grant.

 Career

 Tinagli worked as a consultant for the United Nations Department of Economic and Social Affairs, where she was one of the contributors to the book Understanding Knowledge Societies, published in 2005 by the United Nations.

 In 2009, Tinagli began teaching Management and Organizations at Charles III University of Madrid.

 Member of the Italian Parliament, 2013–2018

 Tinagli was elected to the Italian Parliament in 2013 as a member of Civic Choice.
 In February 2015, she joined the parliamentary group of the Democratic Party.
 On 17 March 2021, she was appointed deputy secretary of the Democratic Party by the party's national secretary, Enrico Letta.